MantaXXX/restaurant-bucket-list/README.md

 ## Use

-* Click the target and you can get the phone, location and description of this restaurant.
+* Click image or restaurant name and you could be directed to restaurant detail page where you can see more info of this restaurant.

+* Click the "+" at the end of list and you can create new restaurant.

-* Click the location icon to show the google Map of this restaurant.
+* Click the "Delete" button to delete the restaurant.

+* Click the "Edit" button and you can edit your restaurant info.

+* Click the "Back" button and you will be redirected to homepage.

 * Click '我的餐廳清單' to back to homepage.